 q is the probability of losing, which is 1 − p.

 For example if your start bank = £10,000 and your current decimal odds are 5.
-You have done all your research and your edge is 25% or 0.25.
+You have done all your research and your probability of winning is 25% or 0.25.

 Therefore f* = (((5-1)*0.25) - (1-0.25)) / (5-1) f* = 0.0625